-- The applications for a Zoning Permit and Architectural Standards Plan are submitted to the Zoning Inspector. - 2. a.
+- 1. The applications for a Zoning Permit and an Architectural Standards Plan, Master Parking Plan and Landscaping Plan are submitted to the Zoning Inspector. - 2. a.
 See Article 5.1 for details of required content of application. - b.
 See Article 5.11 for details of fees, charges and expenses and Article 5.12 for details of no refund of fees. - 3.
 The Zoning Inspector will review the applications.
-If the submittals are incomplete, they will be returned to the applicant with a list of what is needed. - 4.
-Once completed, the Zoning Inspector will review the applications and the Architectural Standards Plan Application will be sent to the Township Architect for a non-binding recommendation to the Zoning Inspector. - The Township Architect will review the application and a report will be provided to the Zoning Inspector. - 6.
-After receiving the Architect's recommendation, the Zoning Inspector will present the plans and the Architect's non-binding recommendation to the Township Zoning Commission for a non-binding recommendation. - 7.
+If the submittals are incomplete, they will be returned to the applicant with a list of what is needed.

+- 4. Once completed, the Zoning Inspector will review the application and the Architectural Standards Plan Application will be sent submit to the Township Architect for a review and non-binding recommendation. to the Zoning Inspector. - 5.
+The Township Architect will review the application and a report will be provided to the Zoning Inspector. - 6.
+After receiving the Architect's recommendation, the Zoning Inspector will present the plans and the Architect's non-binding recommendation to the Township Zoning Commission for a non-binding recommendation which may include recommended conditions required for approval of the Architectural Plan. - 7.
 The Zoning Inspector will make a decision to either approve or disapprove the applications within thirty (30) days of submitting a complete application. - a.
-If denied, the applicant can appeal the decision through the Board of Zoning Appeals in accordance with Articles 4.10 and 4.11
+If denied, the applicant can appeal the decision through the Board of Zoning Appeals in accordance with Articles 4.10 and 4.11. - 8.
+Following approval, the applicant can submit for a Zoning Permit.